no one told me it was going to be this good. and if they did? I wouldn’t have believed them.

 When more directions are needed, we sit outside one of the many Starbucks available to us on every street corner (thanks!).

-I cannot remember what flavor we selected but I’ll bet all my Lululemon Vinyasa Scarves that it was the Coconut Milk & Sugar one.
+I cannot remember what flavor we selected but I’ll bet it was the Coconut Milk & Sugar one.

 We get back to the airbnb to have a FaceTime chat about our upcoming wedding with The Adventures Of videography team.
 A few hours of creative discussion and we are feeling very excited about our upcoming wedding video (to be delivered next week!).